 Sometimes when you walk into an often damp or humid space the air smells musty.
 Building materials tend to leech this type of smell when they get wet.
 So if the air smells musty in a certain part of your home you should check for leaks around your windows.

 In some cases, the musty smell comes from mold growth.
 You might notice some spotting or soft spots around your windows.

 In addition to a fuzzy growth on the window sill, mold growth also produces airborne spores that can enter the body and cause allergy or cold-like symptoms.
 If left to fester mold can because extremely dangerous to your health.

 Water flows to the lowest point, which means it often seeps down the walls and into the flooring of the home.
 As it does the water can cause warping that results in loose tiles, buckling planks, peeling linoleum, and noticeable dampness.

 Serious water leaks can cause drywall and subfloor to soften and start to sag as it grows heavy with water.
 Eventually, you might notice warping, cracking, and buckling.
 And the last thing you want is for water-soaked walls or ceilings to collapse.

 The most obvious sign of a window leak is water.
 If you notice a puddle on the window sill or below the window it is a dead giveaway.
 Check to make sure if the window was closed properly.
-If it was, and the window is still leaking, you need to find the source and repair the leak as soon as possible.
+If it was, and the window is still leaking, you need to find the source and fix the leak as soon as possible.

 If you do notice signs of water damage around your windows you need to figure out how mad the leak is and how far the damage has reached.
-And if you cannot repair the leak it might be time for window replacement in Sammamish, WA.
+And if you cannot fix the leak it might be time for window replacement in Sammamish, WA.
 Contact Signature Window & Door Replacement at (253) 887-7792 or visit 22613 68th Ave.
 S. Kent, WA 98032.